 Clip treatment or Braces can be a lengthy procedure.
 So the day you get your braces off is a huge deal.
 You can finally eat all the food of your choice.
 However, your dentist will say “ Not Yet”.
 With the clip treatment you were in the active phase of the tooth correction.
 This treatment can take about 1-2 years, with adjustments made every 4-10 weeks time.
 You will have to undergo a retention phase of treatment after the active treatment.

 So, why is the retention phase important?

 Patients generally think that once the teeth are straightened out marks the end of the treatment.
 But it’s not so.
 The teeth are moved by remodelling your bone.
 Just straightening will not guarantee permanence.
 Research has shown that the teeth have to be held in the new position for a substantial period of time.
 This allows for new bone to form and stabilise the teeth.
 Once your treatment ends, your teeth will have a tendency to move back to their original position.
+This is called ‘Relapse’.
+Relapse occurs because of the elasticity of the periodontal fibres.
 This will lessen with time, but is a matter of concern for the first 18 months or so post treatment.
 Typically as people get older, the teeth shift irrespective of whether you have undergone clip treatment or not.
 Braces will straighten your teeth, but will not prevent the changes.
 To ensure that there is permanence to the new tooth position, you’ll have to wear the retention appliance.